flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 invalid settings are found in the nginx config.

-Note that changes to listen directives that are incompatible with the running config require a manual Ngnix restart that drops connections.
-This happens when changing `listenAddress` from 0.0.0.0 to a single IP address 123.123.123.123, for example.
+Note that changes to listen directives that are incompatible with the running config may require a manual Nginx restart that drops connections.
+Using `reuseport` can avoid such situations (see below).

 The combined nginx config file can be shown with: `nginx-show-config`